UoMResearchIT/region-estimators/README.md

 ## Usage
 An example python script that uses the region_estimators package can be found in the `scripts` directory.
-The required parts are highlighted in the following shortened experpt:
+The required parts are highlighted in the following shortened excerpt:

 ```python
 from shapely import wkt